-In the example above, edit.jar is the default target.
+In Figure 1, edit.jar is the default target.
 The first step in updating it is to update all the files listed as dependencies (a bunch of .class files).
 The remaining rules tell how to update each of these .class files.
 As you can see, they all look pretty much the same, and say that to update X.class: